OFF WORK BENEFITS

 By all means, wait until your treating physician releases you or advises you that you can look for work before doing so.
 The physician may want to continue to see you even though he has released you to look for work or return to work in a limited capacity.
 This is permitted.

 The law does provide for benefits concerning retraining into another field or job placement in the event you receive permanent restrictions that prevent a return to work in your previous occupation.
+Should you feel retraining may be necessary in your case then please advise this office immediately.
 You may want to get started on retraining while you are still drawing the weekly “temporary” checks.
+Once you advise this office as to the potential need for retraining, we will be glad to send you more information as to what the law provides or discuss the same with you by phone or in person.
+Please let me know if at any time your doctor thinks you are going to need some type of retraining.

-We realize that this is a brief statement outlining how an on-the-job injury claim progresses and the benefits that are available to the injured employee in a workers’ compensation case; however, if you have additional questions, feel free to call or email our office at any time.
+We realize that this is a brief statement outlining how an on-the-job injury claim progresses and the benefits that are available to the injured employee in a workers’ compensation case; however, if you will keep this letter, it may answer questions that arise in the future concerning your claim.